Incident Management from Scratch - Introduction

 1. Establish an Incident Owner

-The Incident Owner is responsible for "introducing an incident management culture into the business andContinuousThis role is one in which the person in charge is responsible for making improvements.
+The incident owner is responsible for "introducing an incident management culture into the business andContinuousThis role is "responsible for making improvements."

-Since it is very difficult to quantitatively measure the effectiveness of incident management after its implementation, it is not easy to introduce it to all organizations.
-In particular, for small organizations where the issues are not expanding, it is difficult to invest resources, so incident owners need to consider the state of their business before introducing it.
+Since it is extremely difficult to quantitatively measure the effectiveness of incident management after its implementation, it is not easy to implement in all organizations.
+In particular, for small organizations where the issues are not expanding, it is difficult to invest resources in it, so incident owners must consider the state of their business before implementing it.

 2. Establish an Incident Commander

-The Incident Commander (IC) is the role that is responsible for resolving an incident.
+The Incident Commander (IC) is the role that is responsible for resolving the incident.

-Except for a few cases, the IC will not generally carry out recovery work, but will focus on communicating with relevant parties and issuing instructions to members.
+Except in some cases, the IC will not generally carry out recovery work, but will instead focus on communicating with relevant parties and issuing instructions to members.

-The role of the IC becomes especially important the larger the incident, so it is a good idea to arrange a rotation to gain experience as an IC in minor incidents.
+The role of the IC becomes especially important as the incident becomes larger in scale, so it is a good idea to regularly schedule rotations to gain experience as an IC in minor incidents.

 • Responsible for the incident until it is resolved